DataTalksClub/mlops-zoomcamp/04-deployment/homework.md

 ## Q4.
 Virtual environment

 Now let's put everything into a virtual environment.
 We'll use pipenv for that.

 Install all the required libraries.
-Pay attention to the sklearn version.
-Check the notebook and use the same Scikit-Learn that we used for creating the pickle files.
+Pay attention to the Scikit-Learn version: check the starter notebook for details.

 After installing the libraries, pipenv creates two files: `Pipfile` and `Pipfile.lock`.
-The `Pipfile.lock` keeps the hashes of the dependencies we use for the virtual env.
+The `Pipfile.lock` file keeps the hashes of the dependencies we use for the virtual env.

 What's the first hash for the Scikit-Learn dependency?